justinwagg/raspi-light-client/README.md

 venv/bin/pip install -r requirements.txt
 ```

-1. Build the intitial settings database.
-A default row will be inserted.
+##### Build settings database

 ```
 cd setup
 python create_database.py
+cd ..
 ```

-1. Test run `main.py`
+##### Test
+Test run should how program successfully launches, but no input or outputs are yet attached.

-`venv/bin/python main.py`
+Run `venv/bin/python main.py`

-1. Setup a cronjob to launch the client on boot.
+If successful, setup a cronjob to launch the client on boot.

 ```
 sudo crontab -e